Sahid20/devopstest/README.md

 - &nbsp;Go to target directory and copy the artifact to bucket with below command.
 Then verify by listing objects in the bucket
 - &nbsp;We can verify the same from AWS Console.

-### Step-7: Create S3 bucket using AWS CLI, copy artifact
+### Step-8: Download Artifact to Tomcat server from S3
 - &nbsp;In order to download our artifact onto Tomcat server, we need to create IAM role for Tomcat.
 Once role is created we will attach it to our app01 server.

 Type: EC2<br>